austinlparker/aparker.io/content/posts/the-death-of-virtual-events.md

 ![image](/images/eventsmodel.png)

-Virtual events didn’t change this model, but my biggest takeaway from two years of strictly virtual events is that people absolutely need to see each other in-person.
+Virtual events didn’t change this model, but my biggest takeaway from two years of strictly virtual events is that **people absolutely need to see each other in-person**.
 There's a myriad of reasons for this, but I'd like to call out two that I find most compelling.

 1. People aren't really good about talking about failure online.
 Be it over Zoom, in a chat room, anonymously, whatever -- it's something I've noticed time and time again.
 I believe this is due to a host of social and cultural reasons -- the lack of body language to help nuance discussions, a fear of being recorded, the flat affect that digitized voice tends to lend itself to, etc. I’d suggest that it comes down to a difficulty in being vulnerable over digital mediums.
-This is a problem for events, though, because a huge part (perhaps even the primary raison de etre) of an event is the ability to _be_ vulnerable with people inside or outside your team.
+This is a problem for events, though, **because a huge part (perhaps even the primary raison de etre) of an event is the ability to _be_ vulnerable with people inside or outside your team**.
 This is what leads to learning and insight -- being able to share, listen, and work that connective function of your brain meats.
 Virtual events simply haven't been able to replicate the hallway track, and this is a huge reason why.
 Worryingly, if you accept my presupposition here, they _never will_.

 2. Attentiveness.
 What I mean by this isn't "people pay attention to the talks" (they don't do that in-person _or_ online), what I mean is that you are _present_ when you're in-person.
 This in-person presence benefits the attendee in terms of mental flexibility and thinking.
 (I wrote about this here -- the idea of a constructed space, where a change in scenery really does help change your mindset and open you up to new possibilities).
 Additionally, the presence of executive or C-level attendees allows for increased efficiency on the part of media or analysts, allowing them one-on-one time with key decision makers.
 The presence of sponsors allows for in-person testing of new marketing strategies and ideas.
 Crucially, this attentiveness is _not_ present for virtual events.
 Indeed, we've seen a recognition of this as events shrink their content programs down to allow for time-shifting and bite-sized videos.
 It's a known quantity that virtual event talks are pre-recorded in most cases.
 This can signal to attendees that there's a lack of attentiveness on the speaker or organizers part!
-The sad irony here is that pre-recorded talks can require a greater amount of effort than live ones to create, record, and produce.
-We’re left with a curious dichotomy, where virtual events wind up taking a lot of effort to put together but are undervalued in respect to that effort.
+The sad irony here is that pre-recorded talks can require a greater amount of effort than live ones to create, record, and produce. **We’re left with a curious dichotomy, where virtual events wind up taking a lot of effort to put together but are undervalued in respect to that effort.**

 ## The Problems Of Coming Together